 Guide to basics: not all washing machines are the same size.
 So not all washes are going to be the same.
 One of the biggest differences between washing machines is the size of their drum.
 While a standard drum can generally hold up to 5kg worth of laundry, larger drums can hold much more.

 So with a larger drum, you can get more washing done at once, cutting down on the costs of more washes, as well as the time it takes.
 Yet it isn’t as simple as that.
-With more dirty clothes in the drum, there’s more dirt, so you’re going to need to use more laundry detergent in the wash.
+With more dirty clothes in the drum, there’s more dirt, so you’re going to need to use more All detergents in the wash.

 Yet if the drum is too big, then you’ll rarely be able to fill it up.
 Then you’ll be wasting in every wash.
 So it’s a big decision to make, but once you’ve made it, find out how to load a washing machine and how to make sure you get the best results regardless of the drum size.

 That bigger drum requires more detergent.
 Not only is there more dirt, but there’s more water, too.
 Follow the instructions on your pack of Ariel 3in1 PODS Washing Tablets to see how many pods you should place in your machine for perfect results.
 Too many Ariel 3in1 PODS and you’re not only wasting detergent, but you may need to wash your clothes again.
 Too few and you’ll probably take out clothes almost as dirty as when you put them in.